What You’ll Learn 🖥️

 Vehicle presentation

-Vehicle can be visualized with a 3D model (Vehicle) or as an exact size rectangle on the ground (Exact sized box).
+The vehicle can be visualized using a 3D model (Vehicle) or displayed as an exactly sized rectangle on the ground (Exact sized box).

 Attitude indicator